- About The Program

 VASTS Coursework Training:

-A mandatory training session will be held at Virginia Space Grant Consortium in Hampton, VA on November 22nd, 2013 from 8:30 AM to 3:30 PM.
+A mandatory training session will be held at Virginia Space Grant Consortium in Hampton, VA on Friday November 14, 2014.